OPS-E2E-PPE/VBA-Docs/api/Word.WdStyleSheetPrecedence.md

 ---
-title: WdStyleSheetPrecedence enumeration (Word) ms.prod: word
+title: WdStyleSheetPrecedence enumeration (Word)
 api_name:
 - Word.WdStyleSheetPrecedence
 ms.assetid: b9f8ccd6-bb72-2a86-446c-57e755bf423a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # WdStyleSheetPrecedence enumeration (Word)

-Specifies the level of importance of a style sheet compared with other cascading style sheets attached to the Web document.
+Specifies the level of importance of a style sheet compared with other cascading style sheets attached to the web document.